CG Principle

 IFS Capital (Thailand) PCL realizes the importance of operating a business with transparency and fairness.
 The Company is committed to maintaining standards of good governance and a code of conduct in providing responsible and fair services, disclosing sufficient information, and keeping clients’ information confidential with the awareness that the Company runs the business along with taking care of all groups of stakeholders e.g. shareholders, employees, clients, business partners, creditors, competitors, and the society and environment.

-As a result, the Board of Directors of the Company approved the adoption of the principles of Good Corporate Governance based on the Corporate Governance for Listed Companies B.E.2555 (2012) and Corporate Governance Code (CG Code) for Listed Companies and B.E.
-2560 (2017) as prescribed by the Stock Exchange of Thailand and the Securities and Exchange Commission respectively as guidelines and code of conduct of the Company.
-This will not only aim to strengthen and enhance its transparency and efficient and supportive management system but also benefit business operations, giving rise to confidence among shareholders, investors, stakeholders, and related persons.
-Thus, the Company is certain that good corporate governance will increase value to the shareholders in the long term.
+The Board of Directors of the Company acknowledged and approved the adoption of the principles of Good Corporate Governance based on the Corporate Governance for Listed Companies B.E.2555 (2012) and Corporate Governance Code (CG Code) for Listed Companies and B.E.
+2560 (2017) as prescribed by the Stock Exchange of Thailand and the Office of the Securities and Exchange Commission as guidelines and in accordance with the Company’s business.
+This aims not only to enhance transparency and ensure the appropriate risk management and internal control systems, thereby fostering confidence among shareholders, investors, and stakeholders, but also to increase long-term value for the Company and its shareholders.

 File download